ropensci/software-review/packaging_guide.md

 ## <a href="#deps" name="deps"></a> Package dependencies

-* Use `Imports` instead of `Depends` for packages providing functions you use internally only.
-Use `Depends` only if you intend for the user to have functions available from your package dependencies.
+* Use `Imports` instead of `Depends` for packages providing functions from other packages.
 Make sure to list packages used for testing (`testthat`), and documentation (`knitr`, `roxygen2`) in your `Suggests` section of package dependencies.
 If you use any packages in your examples sections, make sure to list those, if not already listed elsewhere, in `Enhances` section of package dependencies.

+* For most cases where you must expose functions from dependencies to the user, you should import and re-export those individual functions rather than listing them in the `Depends` fields.
+For instance, if functions in your package produce `raster` objects, you might re-export only printing and plotting functions from the **raster** package.

 ## <a href="#tools" name="tools"></a> Recommended scaffolding

 * For http requests we strongly recommend using `httr` over `RCurl`.
 * For parsing JSON, use `jsonlite` instead of `rjson` or `RJSONIO`.
-* For parsing XML, if you only need to parse XML data, `xml2` is a good option as it makes parsing easier.
-However, if you need to create XML (in addition to parsing it), use the `XML` package.
-The `XML` package is more low level than `xml2`, and allows finer manipulation, and may be favored by those more familiar with XML data.
+* For parsing, creating, and manipulating XML, we strongly recommend `xml2` for most cases.

 ## <a href="#messages" name="messages"></a> Console messages